-This study demonstrates that the chronic use of the novel MCO dialyzer Theranova appears to be safe and well-tolerated, without serious side effects or hypoalbuminemia.
-Importantly, the total number of infections was lower with HDx than with HD (p=0.03).
+This study demonstrates that the chronic use of the novel Theranova dialyzer with the MCO membrance appears to be safe and well-tolerated, without serious side effects or hypoalbuminemia.
+Importantly, the total number of infections was lower with HDx therapy than with HD (p=0.03).
 Furthermore, it validated the ability of these new membranes to reduce the serum concentration of soluble inflammatory mediators.
 These results encourage further trials with longer treatment periods and larger sample sizes.

 HDx therapy showed a statistically significant decrease in the rate of infections.
-Additionally, this study validated MCO (Theranova) membranes' ability to reduce serum concentration of soluble inflammatory mediators, including cytokines.
+Additionally, this study validated MCO membranes' ability to reduce serum concentration of soluble inflammatory mediators, including cytokines.